 Current Online Classes

-To see descriptions of all Spring 2014 online courses, go to CCSF 2014 Spring Class Schedule Listings.
+To see descriptions of current online courses, go to CCSF Class Schedule Listings.

-Online classes are not for everyone.
+Online classes provide a great deal of flexibility however, they are not for everyone.
 To succeed, you have to be self-motivated, possess good study skills, and be an independent learner.
 Online classes are as challenging as on-campus courses.
 Online classes are not self-paced.
 Course assignments, quizzes and exams have deadlines.
 Some courses have an on-campus component.